Aneeja55/Useless_Project/README.md

 - Member 3: Aneeja J - SSET

 ### Project Description
-The project is basically a platform that allow people to draw in random canvases which keep getting swapped at random time with other canvases in realtime
+The project is basically a platform that allow people to draw in random canvases which keep getting swapped at random time interval with other canvases in realtime
 It's completely built using react native.
+This feature allows us to connect with the public for no use.
+We can even draw untill we get back our canvas. this platform is just for killing time.
 ### The Problem (that doesn't exist)
 What if people want to see someone else's artwork and wish to contribute something of their own in that?